bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Bash-Proficiency-In-Under-15-Minutes.md

     ls -l | sed -e "s/[aeio]/u/g"

-Here, the following happens: first the command ls -l is executed, and it's output, instead of being printed, is sent (piped) to the sed program, which in turn, prints what it has to.
+Here, the following happens: first the command ls -l is executed, and it’s output, instead of being printed, is sent (piped) to the sed program, which in turn, prints what it has to.

 ### an alternative to ls -l \*.txt